Jake-Short/swiftui-image-viewer/README.md

 # Usage

+> **Notes on NavigationView:** The `.overlay` modifier only applies to the view it is applied to.
+Therefore, the `.overlay` modifier *must* be applied to the NavigationView to appear above all elements!
+If it is applied to a child view, it will appear beneath the title/navigation buttons.

 ### Local Image:

 The `image` parameter accepts `Binding<Image>` in all versions.
 As of 1.0.20, it also accepts `Binding<Image?>`